 The Townland Experience

-A Townland in Ireland is a geographical division of Land used in Ireland.
-This system is off Gaelic Origin pre dating the Norman invasion 1169 AD.
-A Townland can be anything from a half an acre to two thousand acres.
+A Townland in Ireland is a geographical division of land used in Ireland.
+This system is of Gaelic Origin pre dating the Norman invasion 1169 AD.
+A Townland can be anything from a half an acre to seven thousand acres.

 It is extremely important to note that most Townlands are extremely hard to find as they are not marked in Ireland and are usually defined by borders such as Rivers, Hedges or Hills.

 Just to see how complicated the system off Townlands are.
 If you are lucky enough to find the Correct Church for your Ancestor and not just the Civil parish seen on records you now must find the Townland.
 If your Townland begins with or has the words Rath in the description there are 1,024 Townlands with the word Rath included in Ireland.
 A Rath incidentally is an Iron Age Hill fort.

 We at My Ireland Family Heritage are the specialists at researching & Finding your Ancestors exact House in the 1800s in any County in Ireland and taking you to that exact spot where the house is or it once was.
 We will also provide you with a once in a lifetime Genealogy Tour Experience with our Government approved Failte Ireland Genealogist and Tour Guide.
 Once we find the correct townland the work is only beginning.

 Having found the Townland we must now find not just the Civil Parish identified on your records but the correct Church.
 On your records you may see a Civil Parish this most likely is not the Church your Family used for Marriage/Baptisms and weekly use.